From the Second Vatican Counsil

 The Church, therefore, exhorts her sons [to] recognize, preserve and promote the good things . . . as well as the socio-cultural values found . . .

 – The Second Vatican Counsil.
 Declaration on the Relation of the Church to Non-Christian Religions.
 Nostra Aetate.
 Proclaimed by HH Pope Paul VI on October 28, 1965. [◦All of it]

 From time to time persons ask if they can practice Buddhism as Christians.
-The answer of the Church is yes.
-What matters is getting skilled.
+The answer of the Vatican Council is yes.
+It matters to get skilled.
 You should know there are many variants of Buddhism, so study the variants and forms that are fit for overcoming unnecessary verbosity, and do not steer you into great hardships either.
 Seek to have time to live well, appropriately.
 Much comes down to meditating well for self-growth, and there are many meditation methods to train by to develop meditation skills of various sorts.
 Have a look at what scientific investigations say are fine methods that bring effects that you are after, first of all.
 And then you can study variants before committing to anything out of your waters, to avoid rash commitments to extensive efforts and submissions you find it difficult to recuperate from.